ModnarUser/MyAussenlicht/README.md

 ![ESP-Lib](Doc/Board_overlay.PNG)

-Open the `MyAussenlicht.ino`-file and replace the SSID and password in the following lines with your SSID and password:
+Open the `MyAussenlicht.ino`-file in the `Embedded` directory and replace the SSID and password in the following lines with your SSID and password:
 ```CPP
 #ifndef STASSID
 #define STASSID "YOUR_SSID"